conmurphy/vagrant-ucsd/README.md

 ## Development

-To work on the CloudCenter plugin, clone this repository then run the following commands to build and install the plugin.
+To work on the UCSD plugin, clone this repository then run the following commands to build and install the plugin.

 ```
-$ gem build vagrant-cloudcenter.gemspec
+$ gem build vagrant-ucsd.gemspec
-$ vagrant plugin install ./vagrant-cloudcenter-0.1.0.gem
+$ vagrant plugin install ./vagrant-ucsd-0.1.0.gem
 ```

-To uninstall the plugin run `vagrant plugin uninstall vagrant-cloudcenter`
+To uninstall the plugin run `vagrant plugin uninstall vagrant-ucsd`